HHMagnus/AzurePipelineTask-VariablesToEnvironmentFiles/README.md

 # Variables to .env files
 An Azure pipeline task step to convert variables into separate .env files for multiple different containers by using predefined prefixes.

+## Motivation
+We previously deployed environments by mapping all Azure DevOps variables directly to environment variables in the running container.
+This ensured consistent setup across environments.
+However, a need arose to change the `ConnectionString` for a specific environment without affecting the others.

+To handle this, a task was created to support two distinct `ConnectionString?  values, enabling environment-specific overrides.
+The task was initially tested in the test environment, but the associated project was later cancelled, and it has not been used since.

 ## Usage
 Specify a list of environment using multiple lines:
 ```